top of page

 V. The Practical Side – Collections Management

 Amidst the excitement of the art market, a less considered but critical aspect is properly managing and caring for the collection.
-Art collections management is not just for museums: if artworks are to retain their value, they need to be carefully preserved, presented and stored to maintain their condition.
+Art collection management is not just for museums: if artworks are to retain their value, they need to be carefully preserved, presented and stored to maintain their condition.
 This is where the art market – the galleries, the dealers, the auction houses – cannot provide a full service to collectors, and professional art advisors are undeniably important.

 There are many considerations and questions to ask at the point of sale, or to work with an advisor who is widely aware of the needs of different art typologies.